codespin-ai/codespin-examples/typescript/currency-converter/converter.ts.prompt.md

 How it should work:
 - Choose a free service to find the exchange rate between the two currencies
-- Do the conversion and return the value.
+- Do the conversion with the API and pass the value to format() to retrieve the formatted result
+- Return the result

 codespin:include:code-conventions.md